by Rena Klingenberg.

 - diabolical criminal masterminds with cool gadgets who want to rule the world.

-Victorian-era science fiction authors Jules Verne (“Around the World in 80 Days”, “20,000 Leagues Under the Sea”, etc.) and H.G.
-Wells (“The Time Machine”, “War of the Worlds”, etc.) are two of the inspirations for the steampunk genre.
+Two Victorian-era science fiction authors whose books fuel the steampunk genre are Jules Verne (“Around the World in 80 Days”, “20,000 Leagues Under the Sea”, etc.) and H.G.
+Wells (“The Time Machine”, “War of the Worlds”, etc.).

 Real-life and fictional characters from the Victorian era often show up in steampunk stories and movies.